bertreb/pimatic-home-connect/README.md

 6. create a HomeconnectManager device and add your clientIdSim and clientSecretSim credentials (only Sim works!)
 7. start discovery and add simulator devices in the discovery

 The CoffeeMaker, Washer, DishWasher and Oven are implemented in this poc.
+The approval of the Home-Connect access rights is handled by the plugin.
+No popup screen!
 Devices must be added via the device discovery.
 All devices are of the HomeconnectDevice class.